LucaMarconato/phyper/README.md

 * Renaming/adding/removing hyperparameters lead to different hashes.
 Upon those operations, with the current version of Phyper, one may have to recompute all the quantities.
 I have a solution to this that I may code and release.
 * When having different "orthogonal" models some variables are never used by a model and vice-versa.
 I may support for a semantic in which a paramter can be undefined and lead to an exception if accessed.
 This solves the problem in which Instance is used to code for two different architectures, since adding one hyperparameter for one architecure will change the hash on the other.
 * Add a method to automatically detect if different instances lead to the same output (indicator of an incorrect usage of phyper)
+* Add a method for checking for typos between the attributes specified when deriving `phyper.Parser` and the keys in the dictionaries passed to `parser.get_instances_from_dictionary(my_dict)`